akreienbring/s-central/README.md

 | RECONNECT_MAX   | number           | Number of reconnect attemps after loosing the connection          |
 | LANDING_PAGE    |'login' or 'blogs'| If 'blogs' and public blogs exist, they are shown directly        |

+## Building the Client ##

+The client is build using VITE.
+See _package.json_ for the relevant scripts.
+The _vite build_ command uses an _env.private_ file.
+If you create that file next to _env.release_ you can slimline the process by replacing the WSURL and WSSURL placeholders in the build _index.html_.

 ## Tested Devices ##
 The following devices have been tested with Shelly Central: